-What is ACED?
 Adult Continuing Education for Persons with Developmental Disabilities (ACED) offers adults the opportunity to attend non-credit classes in an educational and social environment.
 The ACED program is designed to teach independent living skills and provide life-enhancing experiences.
 ACED is offered by the UMKC Institute for Human Development, a University Center for Excellence in Developmental Disabilities, Avila University and Graceland University, with funding from the Developmental Disability Services of Jackson County~EITAS.
-To print off the ACED brochures, click here for Jackson County or here for Clay or Platte Counties.
+Northland classes are funded by Platte and Clay County Boards for Developmental Disabilities.

 Call the appropriate ACED office at: (816) 235-1754 (Avila University, Graceland University, and ACED Northland), Nancy 816-235-5678 (UMKC).
 Students with speech or hearing impairments can contact UMKC using Relay Missouri, 1-800-735-2466 (voice) or 1-800-735-2966 (TT).

-Weather If classes are cancelled due to inclement weather, a recorded message will be on the voice mail at your campus.
-Please call after 7a.m. on the day of the class to confirm the status of your classes.
+If classes are cancelled due to inclement weather, a recorded message will be on the voice mail at your campus.
+Please call after 7 a.m. on the day of the class to confirm the status of your classes.

-Registration You must be at least 16 years of age and a Jackson County resident to participate.
+You must be at least 16 years of age and a Jackson, Platte, or Clay County resident to participate.
 Pre-registration is required.
 Walk-in registrations will not be accepted.
 Class offerings are on a first-come, first-served basis.
 Enrollment is limited.
 Please return registration form early.
 Minimum enrollment is required to offer a class.
 Don’t forget to send a check or money order by mail.
 Your check for payment will be processed the first week after classes begin.